 45. French Crop

 The French crop is a simple look with a slight fringe and is clipped at the back and sides.
 It has relatively the same length throughout, making the proportions balanced and creating a subtle contrast between the top of the head and the sides.
 This is one of the most effortless looks to wear because it doesn’t require much style time and lends itself well to various settings.
 It looks excellent on textured hair but can be just as cool on straight hair.

 46. Low Fade with Forward Combed Hair

-A low fade with forward combed hair is cool but not too daring.
+A low fade with forward-combed hair is cool but not too daring.
 It is the perfect balance between a modern take on a hairstyle that is also dapper and smart.
 A low fade looks good with short and medium-length hair, and it can be slicked back or combed forward for a sleek and subtle appearance.
 Combing the hair forward is also better and creates a more natural appearance.
-The important aspect here is for the hair not to be too long on the top, or it could get in the eyes and have to be touched up regularly.
+The important aspect here is that the hair is not too long on the top, or it could get in the eyes and have to be touched up regularly.

 47. Short Natural Curls